 MULLEN: Most of China was closed to foreign trade.
 The port of Canton, where Shaw went, was the only port open to foreigners.
 The Qing government set up a complex system to restrict access of foreigners to the rest of China.
 Dr. Dong Wang is going to help us understand it a little better.
 She studies the relationship between the United States and China in this early period.

-DONG WANG: The content trade was restructured by this Canton system that consisted of four key components.
-One was the local, or I would say provincial, Quangzhou maritime customs.
-The second one the element in the Canton trade system was the port of Macao very close to Canton by water channel.
-The third element was the important anchorage at a Whampoa.
+DONG WANG: The Canton trade was restructured by this Canton system that consisted of four key components.
+One was the local, or I would say provincial, Guangdong maritime customs.
+The second element in the Canton trade system was the port of Macao very close to Canton by water channel.
+The third element was the important anchorage at Whampoa.
 Whampoa is a town about 12 miles away from Canton, the city of Canton at the time.
 And then the fourth element was the cohong system.
 Now, the mechanism at the time, the Qing Chinese rulers came up was they of course wanted to control the trade to control foreigners and Chinese.
 So, they came up with this idea that the team top officials did not want direct contact with foreign traders.
 So they used a middleman that was licensed.

 MULLEN: These four elements were meant to do three things: keep most foreigners from interacting with most Chinese people, funnel trade through government-authorized agents, and keep the trade flowing.